Northern Territory

 NP Mary River

-WebpageSatellite ViewMary River Wilderness Retreat and Caravan Park is located halfway between Darwin and Kakadu National Park.
-This family owned and operated eco-tourism property offers budget to deluxe accommodation, caravan & camping sites, restaurant, campers kitchen & amenities, bush walks, river cruises and many other great facilities and experiences. -
+InformationSatellite ViewMary River Wilderness Retreat and Caravan Park is located halfway between Darwin and Kakadu National Park.
+This eco-tourism property offers budget to deluxe accommodation, caravan & camping sites, restaurant, campers kitchen & amenities, bush walks, river cruises and many other great facilities and experiences. -

 NP Nitmiluk

-WebpageSatellite ViewNitmiluk National Park is in the Northern Territory of Australia, 244 km southeast of Darwin, around a series of gorges on the Katherine River and Edith Falls.
+InformationSatellite ViewNitmiluk National Park is in the Northern Territory of Australia, 244 km southeast of Darwin, around a series of gorges on the Katherine River and Edith Falls.
 Previously named Katherine Gorge National Park, its northern edge borders Kakadu National Park.
 Birds that can be seen include ospreys, red-tailed black cockatoos, great bowerbirds, white-gaped honeyeaters and red-winged parrots.
-Part of the Yinberrie Hills Important Bird Area, identified as such by BirdLife International because of its importance for endangered Gouldian finches, lies in the park. -
+Part of the Yinberrie Hills Important Bird Area, identified as such by BirdLife International because of its importance for vulnerable Gouldian finches, is near the park (not accessible to the public unless roadside) -

 NP Uluṟu-Kata Tjuṯa